 This is a medium to large bolete with slimy, brown cap.
-Short to stubby stalk has brown dots and a well-developed ring.
+It's short to stubby stalk has brown dots and a well-developed ring.

-Cylindrical or tapered downwards; solid.
-Yellow and dotted above ring; whitish below, especially at base.
+Cylindrical or tapered downwards and solid.
+Yellow and dotted above ring but whitish below, especially at base.
 Ring at first whitish, darkening with age, vinaceous-brown below and large.

 on the MushroomExpert.Com Web site.